JonKerridge/clusterFramework/Readme.md

 #### WorkDataInterface

     interface WorkDataInterface <T> {
-    T getNextWorkData(int index)
+    T getFilteredWorkData(int index, List filterValues)
     int getWorkDataSize()
     }

 A worker node reads a file of data that can be accessed for reading only by all the worker processes in that node as an iterable collection.
 The number of elements in the collection can be obtained using the method *getWorkDataSize* The constructor contained within a class implementing this interface will be passed the required file name.
-The type *T* is the type of the data that will be returned by the method *getNextWorkData* at the specified subscript *index*.
+The type *T* is the type of the data that will be returned by the method *getFilteredWorkData* starting at the specified subscript *index*.
+Items not satisfied by the *filterValues* will be skipped until a file record is found that satisfies the filter values or the end of data is found.
 It is up to the user to decide where and if checking of the iterator bound values is undertaken.
-The method *getNextWorkData* may return *null* tyo indicate the end of the work data collection if required.
+The method *getFilteredWorkData* may return *null* to indicate the end of the work data collection if required.

 ### Using the Framework